lavrovaliz/radiomics-training/docs/tutorials.md

-# PM-Toolbox tutorials
+# pmToolbox tutorials
-PM-Toolbox functionality is illustrated in the following notebooks.
+pmToolbox functionality is illustrated in the following notebooks.
 ## Imaging module
 How to convert DICOM into NRRD, check ROI segmentation, extract the radiomic features, and explore the imaging parameters.